 Today, the Earth is around 13.8 billion years old.
-To think about how all of this happened, and the blip of human existence so far in an expansive Universal story, is nothing short of sublime: awe-inspiring, frightening, beautiful, spiritual, existential, and creative.
-I hoped to share that with others in my usual spirit of shared, embodied generativity: working within “games” to create space for this sublimeness to sink into soul, flowing on a quiet current of Earth’s fragility and well-being.
+To think about how all of this happened, and the blip of human existence so far in an expansive Universal story, is sublime: awe-inspiring, frightening, beautiful, spiritual, existential, and creative.
+I hoped to share that with others in my usual spirit of shared, embodied generativity: working within “games” to create space for sublimeness to sink into soul, flowing on a quiet current of Earth’s fragility and well-being.

 Thanks to the Queens Council on the Arts in 2015, Bending the Universe was installed on the Brooklyn Grange’s LIC rooftop farm in Queens.
 Creators first selected a ‘game piece’ with a word written on it, from “hope” to “witches” to “love” to “books,” and more.
-They were able to freely choose or be given one at random.
+They could freely choose or be given one at random.
 But they didn’t know yet what they were going to do with it- only that their choice mattered.
-They were then asked to put their game piece down on a game board.
+They were asked to put their game piece down on a game board.
 The game board was a timeline, chronicling and visualizing phases of Universe creation, from the Big Bang, to the unknown end.

 To choose their spot, people walked along one side of the board and explored a continuous timeline of our Universe’s history as we know it today.
 The timeline marked milestones in time, detailing how the Forces work and when they came into being, when matters started to form, how Earth started to form, the emergence of life, the death of our beloved sun, and billions of journeys of matter and energy beyond.
 Peoples’ choices were conceptual and aesthetic as they changed the game board in their painterly ways.